 In the early 1960s, some of the material on the original 78 rpm records was reissued in long-playing (LP) format (33 1/3 rpm), or rearranged with other new items on discs corresponding to four volumes of sheet music, issued by Janus Press earlier in the 1950s.

 All of the above recordings were available only privately and reissued from time to time into the 1970s.
 In 1985, more extended selections of de Hartmanns recordings were issued to the general public in two formats: a boxed set of four long-playing records and a set of four audio-cassettes.
 All the best quality recordings were remastered and improved by the most up-to-date technical methods available at that time.
 Still later, in 1989, this compilation was re-released on a set of three compact discs (CDs) with additional new material included.
-The cassette and CD sets are currently available from Triangle Editions.
+Both the record sets and CD sets are still currently available from G-H Records (previously Triangle Records).